Psychosis Clinical & Research Program

 The Massachusetts General Hospital Psychosis Clinical and Research Program (PCRP), co-led by Drs.
 Oliver Freudenreich and Daphne Holt, seeks to improve the quality of life for people with psychosis or schizophrenia by reducing distressing psychotic symptoms, improving function in school, work and relationships and promoting better physical health.
 The team of clinicians and researchers also conducts state-of-the-art research that focuses on medication intervention trials, neuroscience and brain imaging, genetics and psychosocial interventions.
 At the PCRP, we offer comprehensive diagnostic evaluations, second opinion consultations, a clozapine clinic and ongoing treatment for adolescent and adult patients with psychosis, including conditions such as schizophrenia and related disorders.

 The PCRP is part of the Massachusetts General Hospital Department of Psychiatry.
-The Mass General Department of Psychiatry has consistently earned top rankings in psychiatry for its exceptional patient care every year since 1996 in the annual “America’s Best Hospitals” survey conducted by US News & World Report.
+The Mass General Department of Psychiatry is ranked #1 by US News and World Report and has consistently earned top rankings in psychiatry for its exceptional patient care every year since 1996.

 Clinical Services

-The PCRP clinical program is comprised of four services: the First Episode and Early Psychosis Program (FEPP), the Recovery and Ongoing Care Clinic (ROCC), a Clozapine Clinic and the Psychosis Consultation Service.
+The PCRP clinical program is composed of four services: the First Episode and Early Psychosis Program (FEPP), the Recovery and Ongoing Care Clinic (ROCC), a Clozapine Clinic and the Psychosis Consultation Service.

 In addition, the PCRP collaborates with the Resilience and Prevention Program to oversee the Resilience Evaluation-Social Emotional Training (RE-SET) Program, a clinical service for adolescents and young adults (ages 12-30) who are experiencing changes in their thoughts, feelings, behaviors and may not be functioning as well as they used to.
 Young people with these symptoms may be at risk for developing psychosis or another neuropsychiatric condition and thus RE-SET offers eligible individuals a comprehensive evaluation, and recommendations for additional assessments, monitoring and/or care.